top of page

 The West Valley Symphony explores the enduring impact of Beethoven in Legacy of a Titan – a program that traces the imprint of his genius across generations of composers.

-The concert opens with a World Premiere performance of Orpheus: Symphonic Variations on Themes by Beethoven by Iranian composer Farhad Poupel, a work that re-imagines Beethoven’s motifs through a modern lens, blending reverence with originality.
-Then, clarinetist Robert Spring, Professor Emeritus at Arizona State University and one of the instrument's most celebrated performers, joins the orchestra for
+The concert also features a World Premiere performance of Orpheus: Symphonic Variations on Themes by Beethoven by Iranian composer Farhad Poupel, a work that re-imagines Beethoven’s motifs through a modern lens, blending reverence with originality.

-Weber’s Clarinet Concerto No. 1 – a virtuosic showcase that helped define the clarinet’s Romantic voice and owes much to the expressive freedoms Beethoven helped usher in.
-The program culminates in Brahms’s Symphony No. 4, a monumental achievement born under the long shadow of Beethoven’s legacy – a work that Brahms labored over for years, ultimately emerging with a symphony that honors the past while forging its own bold path.
+The program culminates in Brahms’ Symphony No. 4, a monumental achievement born under the long shadow of Beethoven’s legacy – a work that Brahms labored over for years, ultimately emerging with a symphony that honors the past while forging its own bold path.

 Legacy of a Titan offers a powerful reflection on how one composer’s influence shaped the course of Western music – and continues to inspire artists today.